Political Tribalism And The Loss Of Decency [Opinion]

 Politics has often been a mud-laden arena, a realm that readily lends itself to the generation of contentious ideological rivalries and boisterous verbal sparring.
 Partisan dueling, and occasional pointed aggression, has long been a staple of American politics, yet some semblance of decorum was observed during even the most ferociously-heated debates.

 So much has changed, so far we’ve already regressed.
-A July story in the Washington Post reported on a member of the Nevada GOP publicly praising an article on Senator John McCain entitled “Please Just F—ing Die Already”.
+A July story in the Washington Post reported on a member of the Nevada GOP publicly praising an article on Senator John McCain entitled “Please Just F—ing Die Already.”
 Further tumbling along the path of ethical decay, TIME reported that Alabama’s governor, Kay Ivey, planned to vote for Roy Moore despite believing the allegations of sexual assault by his numerous, and then teenage, accusers.
 Once, the appearance of such objectionable content was a rare occurrence, now it’s grotesquely common.

 At this moment, even universally-accepted moral principles are willfully sacrificed on the altar of the partisan tribe.
 We dangerously label opponents as enemies, popularizing their dehumanization.
-We equate compromise to treason, and bipartisanship to capitulation.
+We equate compromise to treason and bipartisanship to capitulation.
 We perceive diversity of opinion as a pathogen in need of a cure, criticism as betrayal, and truth as hearsay.

 Gone are the days when impassioned practitioners of all stripes collided with one another in a battle for ideological supremacy, aptly elucidating the tenets of a well-formed argument.
 Today, we’ve transformed dignity, civility, and openness into expendable relics, wantonly subjecting those harboring opposing views to unbridled contempt and reprehensible abuse.